charles9861/Civil3D_Automation/Autodesk API.md

 New Project Dialog in Visual Studio

 2. Select Project menu Add References, or right-click References in the Solution Explorer and select Add References.
-3. Browse to the install directory for Autodesk Civil 3D, and select the base libraries acdbmgd.dll, acmgd.dll, accoremgd.dll, AecBaseMgd.dll, and AeccDbMgd.dll.
+3. Browse to the install directory for Autodesk Civil 3D, and select the base libraries

+`acdbmgd.dll`,
+`acmgd.dll`,
+`accoremgd.dll`,
+`AecBaseMgd.dll`, and
+`AeccDbMgd.dll`.

 Note:
 These are the base AutoCAD and Autodesk Civil 3D managed libraries.
 Your .NET assembly can use classes defined in additional libraries.